 Our credit risk is evaluated by the major independent rating agencies.
-Prior to the Separation, Fitch Ratings, Moody's Investor Service and Standard & Poor's Rating Services had downgraded Hewlett-Packard Company's ratings.
-Past downgrades have increased the cost of borrowing under our credit facilities, have reduced market capacity for our commercial paper, and may require the posting of additional collateral under some of our derivative contracts.
+Past downgrades of Hewlett-Packard Company's ratings increased the cost of borrowing under our credit facilities and reduced market capacity for our commercial paper.
+Future downgrades could have the same effects, and could also require the posting of additional collateral under some of our derivative contracts.
 We cannot be assured that we will be able to maintain our current credit ratings, and any additional actual or anticipated changes or downgrades in our credit ratings, including any announcement that our ratings are under further review for a downgrade, may further impact us in a similar manner and may have a negative impact on our liquidity, capital position and access to capital markets.